-The liver stores vitamins and minerals such as copper and iron, and releases them if the body needs them.
+The liver stores vitamins and minerals such as copper and iron and releases them if the body needs them.
 The liver also helps break down fats in a person’s diet.
-Stores fat or releases it as energy.
+It stores fat or releases it as energy.

 It also manufactures an estimated 800 to 1,000 milliliters of bile a day.
 This bile is transported through a bile duct to the small intestine.
-The small intestine uses bile to further break down fats.
+The small intestine uses bile to break down fats further.
 Any extra bile is stored in the gallbladder.

 The liver breaks down proteins as well.
 The by-product of this process is called ammonia, which can be toxic to the body in large amounts.
-The liver converts toxic ammonia into a substance called urea.
-The liver releases it into the blood where the kidneys excrete it in the urine.
+The liver converts poisonous ammonia into a substance called urea.
+The liver releases it into the blood, where the kidneys excrete it in the urine.

 The liver also breaks down alcohol in the blood and many medications you take.

-As if these functions weren’t enough, the liver also plays an important role in the following:
+As if these functions weren’t enough, the liver also plays a vital role in the following: